esy/esy/docs/offline.md

     this will create `_esyinstall` directory with all downloaded dependencies' sources.

-2. Tranfer an entire project directory along with `_esyinstall` (but withiout `node_modules` as it could contain platform specific artifacts) to a machine which doesn't have access to an external network.
+2. Tranfer an entire project directory along with `_esyinstall` to a machine which doesn't have access to an external network.

 3. Execute the same installation command